SPCFXDA/conflux-devkit/README.md

 ### devkit Utility

-Once the independent chain is running, you can open another terminal and use the `devkit` utility for various operations.
+Once the independent chain is running, you can use the `devkit` utility for various operations.

 ```
 Usage: devkit [options]